 The Final Schedule for the the Westchester Youth Soccer League Spring 2018 season is now available (under Schedules/Scores/Standings) by division, by team, or from the club page by complete club schedule.
 The preliminary schedule spread sheet is no longer accurate.
 Destroy any copies.
 There were hundreds of changes to the Final and there have been dozens of changes since the Final was posted.
 Club and team should review the Final Schedule now so we discover any errors before they impact the teams.

-As usual, this is a long email.
-It can't be helped.
-This is designed to be a complete guide on what we need you to do.
+This long email is designed to be a complete guide on what we need you to do.
 Please read all of it and the two attachments even if you have done so before.
 These documents will answer many of the questions you and your teams will have.
-Please distribute the schedule and the attachments to your teams.
 The more everyone knows, the smoother the league operates.

 Note that there are about 2000 of you and only one of me.
 If you have read all of this and still have a question, ask!
 But first, please read.
 I make mistakes.
 This is tricky detail work.
 We appreciate that most of you are volunteers but for the sake of the kids on the field (and our sanity as organizers), this schedule needs to be as good as possible.

 * * *

 Teams with shared coaches are now nearly 52% and there are many other requests as well.
 Despite more spring daylight, there are more coordinations coordinations which I simply could not manage.
 Coaches with two teams in the u8 festival groups will have a few unavoidable conflicts.
 It is too hard to move 4,5,or 6 teams to accommodate one coach.
 I'm sorry.

 As usual tell me the problems, and I will fix them if I can.